7mm-08 Remington: Uses

 With the wide range of bullet weights available, the 7mm-08 is suitable for "varminting, game-hunting, Metallic Silhouette, and long-range shooting."
 It is also suitable for plains game."
 For long-range target and metallic silhouette shooting, the "plastic-tipped 162-grain A-Max has proven to be very accurate with a 0.625 BC (G1).
 This A-Max bullet, and the 150-grain Sierra Match King, are popular with silhouette shooters."

 The 7mm-08 Remington works in most hunting environments, including dense forest areas and large open fields.
 It has a flatter trajectory than the .308 Winchester and .30-06 Springfield at similar bullet weights because the slightly smaller-diameter 7mm bullet generally has a better ballistic coefficient (BC), and is thus less affected by drag and crosswind while in flight.
 Its trajectory is comparable to the .270 Winchester.

-The cartridge serves experienced shooters and hunters well.
-However, because its recoil is a bit more than a .243 Win. and less than most loads in a .308 Win., its mild recoil makes it suitable also for youth and adults who are new shooters.
+The cartridge is highly compatible with experienced shooters and hunters.
+However, because its recoil exceeds .243 Win. and less than most loads in a .308 Win., its mild recoil makes it suitable also for youth and adults who are new shooters.

 Howard Brant of Shooting Industry magazine wrote: "the 7mm-08 is a real sleeper as far as the hunting field is concerned.
 It is a grand cartridge which packs more than sufficient wallop to efficiently down all medium-sized big-game animals found in North America and elsewhere."